Ada-Mode-Atlas/Atlas-Auth-at-Edge-App/README.md

 * Create a behaviour on path `/auth/callback` pointing to your custom origin (or matching whatver value was used for the callback stack parameter) with caching disabled
 * Add a lambda@edge integration to this new bevahiour to use the callback handler

-This will now enforce authentication on each configured b
+This will now enforce authentication on each configured behaviour.

 ## Limitations